nricciardi/nmd/README.md

 - **headnotes** (can be `null`): NMD full features string which will be inserted as headnotes
 - **footnotes** (can be `null`): NMD full features string which will be inserted as footnotes
 - **authors**: list of authors
-- **references**: NMD full features list of strings which represents the value used to substitute references in NDM text body
+- **references**: NMD full features map of strings which represents the value used to substitute references in NDM text body

 An example below.